TeamGleason/SpeakFaster/README.md

 * Phrase prediction using environment & paragraph context & personal history
 * Contextual overlay of predictions within the eye’s foveated cone
 * Eye gaze enabled editing & correction

+## Licenses

+The contents of the repository are licensed under the [MIT license](LICENSE).

+Data is contributed to the dataset owned by Team Gleason under the [Speak Faster Data Contribution Agreement](Legal/SpeakFaster_Data_Contribution_Agreement.md) license.

+Data is sub-licensed to researchers under the [Open Dataset License with De-Identification Restrictions](Legal/DATA_LICENSE.md).